-When Tom DeFauw was named President and CEO of Port Huron Hospital, it was the result of career steps that have always been based on serving the greater good.
+When Tom DeFauw was named President and CEO of McLaren Port Huron, it was the result of career steps that have always been based on serving the greater good.

 Tom started his professional career as a math and economics teacher and athletic coach.
 He felt a satisfaction in motivating others toward their potential.
 As his career progressed in the area of finance and healthcare, he saw how he could use his abilities to achieve a larger influence.
 "I feel privileged to be in healthcare administration.
 It’s a special type of business where you can have an impact on people’s lives in some of their most vulnerable times.
 That’s why I pursued the Masters Degree in Health Administration over an MBA.
 I’m still concentrated in management, efficiency and the bottom line, but I can also integrate the important overall mission of improving lives," says Tom.